StackExchange/dnscontrol/docs/_providers/bind.md

 The dnscontrol `get-zones all` subcommand scans the directory for any files named `*.zone` and assumes they are zone files.

-If `filenameformat` is defined, the code makes a simple guess at filenames.
-It isn't a reliable algorithm, but feel free to file an issue if your format string doesn't work.

 ```
 dnscontrol get-zones --format=nameonly - BIND all
 ```

+If `filenameformat` is defined, the code makes a simple guess at filenames but doesn't try to hard to get it right, which is mathematically impossible in all cases.
+Feel free to file an issue if your format string doesn't work.

 # FYI: SOA Records